4commerce-technologies-AG/midi-smtp-server/mkdocs/context_values.md

 #### ctx[:envelope][:encoding_body]

 This value stores the encoding of the message body.
+See also the ["Feature 8BITMIME, SMTPUTF8"](feature_8bitmime_smtputf8.md) for more details.

 #### ctx[:envelope][:encoding_utf8]

 This value stores the encoding of the message headers.
+See also the ["Feature 8BITMIME, SMTPUTF8"](feature_8bitmime_smtputf8.md) for more details.

 <br>